Oz Fox: Background

 Fox was born on June 18, 1961, in Whittier, California, to Richard Joseph Martinez and Jessie Maria Martinez.
+Oz joined Stryper after Robert Sweet, who had met Fox at Katherine Edwards Junior High School, rekindled their friendship at Pioneer High School.
+Michael Sweet, who was 13 when he joined his brother's band, described the songwriting process: the three developed material together while Robert and Oz worked the same job, building enough songs for a full set before their first live performances as Roxx Regime.

-Having been influenced by artists from many styles of music including country, Fox's style can best be described as having been heavily influenced by the style pioneered by Eddie Van Halen; Fox would often warm up by playing Van Halen's "I'm The One" note for note before Stryper shows.
+Having been influenced by artists from many styles of music, including country, Fox's style can best be described as having been heavily influenced by the style pioneered by Eddie Van Halen; Fox would often warm up by playing Van Halen's "I'm The One" note for note before Stryper shows.
 He joined the LA guitarists trend of heavily incorporating tapping, sweeping, string skipping and wild tremolo use along with peers such as George Lynch, Warren DeMartini, Jake E. Lee, Mick Mars, and Tony Palacios.
 Fox recorded half of the guitar solos with Stryper while additionally providing background vocals for the group.
 He later took up the main vocal duties for a period of four months in 1992 after founding member Michael Sweet decided to leave the band and pursue a solo career.
 With Fox on lead vocals, the trio did two short tours in Europe.

 After Stryper, Fox played in several projects, including his own band, SinDizzy, where he played rhythm guitar and sang lead vocals.
 SinDizzy, which released an album in 1998 titled He's Not Dead, included former Stryper bassist Tim Gaines, drummer John Bocanegra and LA guitarist Bobby MacNeil.
 SinDizzy was a departure for Fox as it allowed him to explore his writing and playing from a much different perspective than in his prior work.
 SinDizzy would be put on hiatus however due to Fox and Gaines being asked to rejoin Stryper for their reunion in 2003 in support of the album 7 after the widespread acceptance and excitement generated by the first 'Stryper Expo'.
 Though Gaines would elect to leave the band, Fox, together with brothers Robert and Michael Sweet and newcomer bassist Tracy Ferrie and later Perry Richardson, is still recording and touring with the group.
 Fox's latest work is on Stryper's God Damn Evil album released in April 2018 and Even the Devil Believes from 2020.